 Regression analysis reveals that an increase in microbusiness density between 2020 and 2021 is associated with higher jobs density in 2021.
 In particular, a one-unit higher variation in the ratio between the number of digital microbusinesses and the resident population between 2020 and 2021 - corresponding to having one additional digital microbusiness per person from 2020 to 2021 - is associated with an increase of approximately 7 jobs per resident population in 2021, holding all other factors constant.
+This is equivalent to saying that every additional microbusiness is associated to 7 new jobs on a parliamentary constituency level.
 These findings remain consistent when the City of London and Westminster is excluded from the analysis.